 For a full description of courses at a complexity level of 2, please refer to the Levels of Complexity - Tasmanian Senior Secondary Education document.

 This course has a size value of 15.
-Upon successful completion of this course (i.e., a Preliminary Achievement (PA) award or higher), a learner will gain 15 credit points at Level 2 towards the Participation Standard of the Tasmanian Certificate of Education (TCE).
+Upon successful completion, this course may contribute 15 points towards the achievement of the Tasmanian Certificate of Education (TCE).

 Course Structure

 This course consists of three 50-hour modules.